goFrendiAsgard/zaruba/README.md

 # 📜 Getting Started

-Before getting started, it is recommended to have `pyenv` and `nvm` installed.
-To install those prerequisites, you can perform:
+Before getting started, it is recommended to have `docker`, `kubectl`, `helm`, `pyenv`, and `nvm` installed.
+To install those prerequisites, please visit their websites:

+* [docker](https://www.docker.com/get-started) is needed to build, pull or push image.
+You also need docker to run your services as container.
+* [kubectl](https://kubernetes.io/docs/home/#learn-how-to-use-kubernetes) is needed to access your kubernetes cluster.
+* [helm](https://helm.sh/) is needed to deploy your services.
+* [pyenv](https://github.com/pyenv/pyenv#installation) is needed to run python services locally.
+* [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) is needed to run nodejs services locally.

 ```
 zaruba please setupPyenv